Local analytic well-posedness for one-dimensional Vlasov$\unicode{x2013}$Dirac$\unicode{x2013}$Benney-type equations: Acknowledgments

 \section{Acknowledgments}

-We thank Professors Anne Nouri and Pierre-Emmanuel Jabin for their helpful comments and suggestions.
-This research was supported by the Austrian Science Fund (FWF) project 10.55776/F65 and by KAUST baseline funds.
+We thank Anne Nouri and Pierre-Emmanuel Jabin for helpful comments on an early version of this manuscript.
+We also thank the anonymous referees for suggestions that substantially improved the final presentation.
+This work was supported by the Austrian Science Fund (FWF), project 10.55776/F65, and by KAUST baseline funding.